ATX Walk Bike Roll (ATXWBR) will take about two years to complete.

 - Equity Scan: We interviewed local leaders of historically underrepresented groups.
 We asked questions like how can we improve outreach and what concerns they have.
 We also reviewed how City and regional plans and projects have or have not addressed equity.

 - Equity Framework: Building on the equity scan, we created a draft equity framework using the City of Austin's definition of racial equity “the condition when race no longer predicts a person’s quality of life outcomes.”
 This document guides how our team makes decisions and works together with the community.
-It will be updated often as we learn from the community.

 Equity Analysis Zones (EAZs): We identified areas in Austin that have higher concentrations of historically marginalized populations and more barriers to achieving equitable outcomes.
 Read more about how EAZ’s were identified in the Equity Framework.